 Content Area Health and P.E.
-Grade Level 8

-Topic/Concept/Skill Social and Sexual Health Time Frame 5 lessons
+Grade Level 8 Topic/Concept/Skill Social and Sexual Health Time Frame 5 lessons

-Desire d Results

-Critical Con tent Standards

-2.1.8.SSH.4: Compare and contrast the characteristics of healthy and unhealthy relationships.
-2.1.8.SSH.6: Examine how culture influences the way families cope with traumatic situations, crisis, and change.
-2.1.8.SSH.7: Identify factors that are important in deciding whether and when to engage in sexual behaviors.
-2.1.8.SSH.9: Define vaginal, oral, and anal sex.
-2.1.8.SSH.10: Identify short and long-term contraception and safer sex methods that are effective and describe how to access and use them.
-2.1.8.SSH.11: Develop a plan to eliminate or reduce risk of unintended pregnancy and STIs.
+- 2.1.8.SSH.4: Compare and contrast the characteristics of healthy and unhealthy relationships. - 2.1.8.SSH.6: Examine how culture influences the way families cope with traumatic situations, crisis, and change. - 2.1.8.SSH.7: Identify factors that are important in deciding whether and when to engage in sexual behaviors. - 2.1.8.SSH.9: Define vaginal, oral, and anal sex. - 2.1.8.SSH.10: Identify short and long-term contraception and safer sex methods that are effective and describe how to access and use them. - 2.1.8.SSH.11: Develop a plan to eliminate or reduce risk of unintended pregnancy and STIs.

 Enduring Understandings Essential Questions

 Students will understand: There are differences between healthy or unhealthy relationships.
 That culture may impact how families cope with traumatic situations, crisis, and change.
 There are factors to consider when deciding to engage in sexual behavior.
 There are 2 types of power differential in relationships and implications.
 How an unhealthy individual can become a healthy one.
 There is an impact of correct and consistent use of birth control.
 There is generally a gap between when a person may start to have vaginal sex and when they may wish to get pregnant.
-There is emergency contraception. situations, crisis, and chang What factors should I consideration behavior?
-What are the 2 types of powimplications?
-How does an unhealthy ind What is the impact of correct control? ow families cope with traumatic ge? ider before engaging in sexual wer differential in relationships and lividual become a healthy one? ect and consistent use of birth on a person may start to have may wish to get pregnant?
+There is emergency contraception.
+What are the differences between healthy or unhealthy relationships?
+How does culture impact how families cope with traumatic situations, crisis, and change?
+What factors should I consider before engaging in sexual behavior?
+What are the 2 types of power differential in relationships and implications?
+How does an unhealthy individual become a healthy one?
+What is the impact of correct and consistent use of birth control?
+Is there a gap between when a person may start to have vaginal sex and when they may wish to get pregnant?
+What is emergency contraception?

 Student Objectives